YuXia-SR/numpyro-example/notebooks/snack_learn.md

 ## Inspect the feature table

 We could define modeling goal to be learning the purchase behavior of female and male customers on two categories: razor and makeup foundations.
 The gender column has been contrast encoded with 1 representing male and -1 representing female.
-The column of loyalty score has been standardized by standard deviation across categories.
+The column of loyalty score is continuous number column.

 ```python
 feature_table = global_feature_df.merge(purchase_prob_df)